Mette Frederiksen: 2020 mink cull

 At a press conference on 4 November 2020, Mette Frederiksen stated that the government had decided that all mink in Denmark should be killed due to the risk of infection with COVID-19.
 Subsequently, it emerged that this order was illegal and was described by many as being in violation of the Danish Constitution.
 The government came up with changing explanations and several parties in the Folketing demanded an account of the mink case.
 The statement was published on 18 November 2020 and it emerged that six ministers had been warned on 1 October 2020 that the order was illegal.
 Minister of Food, Agriculture and Fisheries Mogens Jensen withdrew immediately.
 Mette Frederiksen has denied knowledge of the lack of legal basis.

 A commission of inquiry was set up to investigate the case, delivering its report on 30 June 2022.
 The report stated that Frederiksen's statements at the press conference on 4 November 2020 were "objectively grossly misleading", but that she was not aware of the illegality of the order to kill all mink.
 The Red-Green Alliance and Green Left, both of which are supporting parties of Frederiksen, announced they would not be voting for independent lawyer examination of the report, which could lead to impeachment.
-Leader of the Social Liberal Party, also a supporting party, Sofie Carsten Nielsen similarly did not want independent examination, but demanded a general election before 4 October 2022.
+Sofie Carsten Nielsen, the leader of the Danish Social Liberal Party, also a supporting party, similarly did not want independent examination but demanded a general election before 4 October 2022.
 If her demands were not met, she promised to support a motion of no confidence against Frederiksen.
 Frederiksen later announced on 5 October 2022 that a general election would be held on 1 November 2022.

 Frederiksen received an official reprimand from the Folketing on 5 July 2022 for her actions in handling the mink case.
 The reprimand stated that Frederiksen had "acted highly criticisable".
 This was given to her by her own government, with her own party, Social Democrats, not stating that she had committed any errors; the opposition did not participate as they considered it inadequate.

+Early pension

+In October 2020, the government reached an agreement with the Danish People's Party, the Socialist Party and the Unity List to introduce a new early retirement pension for people who have spent at least 42 years in the labour market.
+The benefit, also known as the "Arne pension" (after Arne Juhl), had been a key Social Democratic election promise in the campaign for the 2019 election.
+The benefit was financed by, among others, the introduction of a special tax on the financial sector and savings on municipal employment efforts.